As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Labradorite belongs to a feldspar group of minerals.
 Feldspars are the most widespread minerals in the earth’s crust and some of the most diverse.
 The closest related gemstones to the labradorite, which belong to the same group, are moonstones and sunstones.

-Typical labradorite looks like a dark-colored gray, brown, or black translucent mineral with distinct cleavage planes and blue to green play of color effect.
+Typical labradorite looks like a dark-colored gray, brown, or black translucent mineral with distinct cleavage planes and a green play-of-color effect.
 It’s important to mention that not all labradorites have iridescence, and not all minerals with the play of color are labradorite.

-Iridescence phenomenon can be observed in other plagioclase feldspars like andesine and bytownite.
-However, chemical analysis to determine the concentration of Na and Ca needs to be done to tell plagioclase feldspar members one from another.
+The iridescence phenomenon can be observed in other plagioclase feldspars, such as andesine and bytownite.
+However, chemical analysis must be done to determine the concentration of Na and Ca to tell plagioclase feldspar members one from another.

 Oregon sunstone occurs in different light yellow, orange, and red colors and transparent crystals suitable for faceting.
 Faceted Oregon sunstones of high quality are highly valuable.